quasipedia/ansible-dotfiles/README.md

 ## Available playbooks

-Since I use Fedora as a workstation and the servers I need to work on are CentOS, this ansible playbooks relies heavily on RPM's.
+Since I use Fedora as a workstation and the servers I need to work on are CentOS, these ansible playbooks relies heavily on RPM's.

 Currently there are three playbooks: